 “Blacksky is the right place for me because I love living and working in Virginia, and I whole-heartedly agree with the company’s forward stance on justice and support for all.”Senior Systems Engineer

 “This job gives me the flexibility to make sure i am spending quality time with my family.
-I never feel like I am under appreciated!”Systems Engineer
+I never feel like I am under appreciated!”Sr. Administrator, System

 “It has been exciting to watch our satellite launches with my family, know the potential impact of BlackSky’s products and services for our commercial and government customers, and think of the limitless possibilities for the future.”Legal Counsel

 “Our leadership is an outstanding blend of experienced DoD and IC professionals with an awesome balance of wild, exciting ideas but also practical, constructive plans for how to achieve them.
-I’m so grateful to be here.”Sr Director for Advanced Concepts
+I’m so grateful to be here.”Sr. Director, Special Programs

 “Our Finance team is a close knit bonded family and we work very well together.
-Finance can be highly stressful, but our team somehow still makes it fun to work together, even virtually.”AP/Payroll Specialist
+Finance can be highly stressful, but our team somehow still makes it fun to work together, even virtually.”Sr. A/P Specialist

 “I’m excited to help shape the revolution in AI-aided insights through responsive space imaging.
 I enjoy the challenge of coordinating the activities.
 When it all comes together, it’s like music from a well-played violin!”Senior Mission Planning Engineer